ribafs/micro-framework/en/README.md

 ## Install this example

-- Copy app folder to /var/www/html or c:\xampp\htdocs
+- Copy en folder to /var/www/html or c:\xampp\htdocs with wanted name
 - Create database in mysql
 - Configure in config.php
 - Execute: